-The notes may be treated as "contingent payment debt instruments" or "variable rate debt instruments" depending upon the facts at the time of issuance of the notes; however, based on the facts existing as of the date hereof, the notes should be treated as "contingent payment debt instruments" for U.S. federal income tax purposes, as described in the section of the accompanying prospectus supplement called "United States Federal Taxation - Tax Consequences to U.S. Holders - Notes - Optionally Exchangeable Notes."
-Under this treatment, if you are a U.S. taxable investor, you generally would be subject to annual income tax based on the "comparable yield" (as defined in the accompanying prospectus supplement) of the notes, adjusted upward or downward to reflect the difference, if any, between the actual and the projected amount of any contingent payments on the notes.
-In addition, any gain recognized by U.S. taxable investors on the sale or exchange, or at maturity, of the notes generally would be treated as ordinary income.
-We have determined that the "comparable yield" is a rate of 5.5865% per annum, compounded quarterly.
+The notes will be treated as "contingent payment debt instruments" for U.S. federal income tax purposes, as described in the section of the accompanying prospectus supplement called "United States Federal Taxation - Tax Consequences to U.S. Holders - Notes - Optionally Exchangeable Notes."
+Under this treatment, if you are a U.S. taxable investor, you generally will be subject to annual income tax based on the "comparable yield" (as defined in the accompanying prospectus supplement) of the notes, adjusted upward or downward to reflect the difference, if any, between the actual and the projected amount of any contingent payments on the notes.
+In addition, any gain recognized by U.S. taxable investors on the sale or exchange, or at maturity, of the notes generally will be treated as ordinary income.
+We have determined that the "comparable yield" is a rate of 5.509% per annum, compounded quarterly.
 For the projected payment schedule with respect to a note, please contact Interest Rate Structured Investments at 212-761-2904.

-The comparable yield is not provided, and the projected payment schedule will not be provided, for any purpose other than the determination of U.S. Holders' accruals of original issue discount and adjustments thereto in respect of the notes for U.S. federal income tax purposes, and we make no representation regarding the actual amounts of payments that will be made on a note.
+The "comparable yield" is not provided, and the projected payment schedule will not be provided, for any purpose other than the determination of U.S. Holders' accruals of original issue discount and adjustments thereto in respect of the notes for U.S. federal income tax purposes, and we make no representation regarding the actual amounts of payments that will be made on a note.